nate-parrott/subway/README.md

  These are required by `virtual_rider.js`, which implements Djiksta-like algorithm for simulating a rider's journey from a starting stop throughout the system. `virtual_rider.js` is invoked by `map.js` whenever a stop is clicked, and the results are used to shift the distance of each stop away from the clicked stop.

+## Adapting to another city

+If your city's transit system provides data in the GTFS format, you can _probably_ get this map working fairly well for it.
+Here's a rough set of steps, which may be incomplete:

+1. Download and unzip the gtfs data, and place the folder (rename it `google_transit` if it's not called that already).

+2. Use Python 3 to run `generate_routes_json.py` This generates a file called `subway.json`, which you'll need.

+3. Use Python 3 to run `gtfs_json.py` — this generates a new copy of the `schedules/` folder and its contents.

+Feel free to post an issue if you have any questions!